Equal Rights Advocates 50th Anniversary Logo

 How to use this guide

-How to use this guide: The purpose of this Know Your Rights Guide is to help you understand your rights and options if you have experienced sexual assault or sexual harassment at a school or university.
+The purpose of this Know Your Rights Guide is to help you understand your rights and options if you have experienced sexual assault or sexual harassment at a school or university.
 This guide is not official legal advice.
-Laws frequently change and can be interpreted in different ways, so we cannot guarantee that all of the information in this Guide is accurate as it applies to your specific situation.
+Laws frequently change and can be interpreted in different ways, so we cannot guarantee that all of the information in this Guide applies to your specific situation.

-• If you would like to apply for free legal help or advice about a California school-related issue, please fill out this form to request an appointment with one of ERA’s trained legal counselors (ENOUGH advocates).
-All services provided are completely free and confidential.
+To speak to a legal expert about your case, please fill out this form to request an appointment with one of ERA’s trained Title IX counselors.
+All services provided are free and confidential.

 It was a breath of fresh air to have someone fighting with me and not against me.
 You can accomplish a lot with the support of individuals fighting for your rights.
 Valerie B, pregnancy discrimination client